-- Market capitalisation.
-This is the total value of the shares that the company has ever issued, and is used to measure the size of a company.
-For example, here it is 249.7B for Disney (DIS).
+Find the market capitalization by tapping the coloured box next to the stock price.
+It’s the total value of all the stock the company has ever issued and is used to measure the size of a company.
+For example, here it is $249.7 billion for Disney (DIS).

-You can track the stock price in even more detail by sliding your finger along the graph.
+Slide your finger along the graph for an even more detailed view of a stock price.
 This lets you see prices at precise moments in time.

-Taking this a step further, if you slide along the graph using two fingers, the Stocks app will calculate the difference in stock price between the two points in time.
+Slide along the graph using two fingers to calculate the difference in stock price between the two points in time.